gprochilo/personal_website/content/authors/admin/_index.md

 <br>

-I am a lecturer of research methods in psychology and a researcher in the Cognitive Behaviour Therapy Research Unit at ISN Psychology (Melbourne, Australia).
-My current research focuses on evaluating the effectiveness of electronic health (eHealth) interventions using trial methods.
-I have also [published work](https://open.lnu.se/index.php/metapsychology/article/view/935) evaluating the use (and misuse) of statistics in organizational neuroscience.
-More generally, I have a keen interest in open science, research reproducibility, and taking a frequentist approach to inference with a focus on confidence interval estimation.
+I am a lecturer of research methods in psychology at [ISN Psychology](https://isn.edu.au/) and a researcher in the Cognitive Behaviour Therapy Research Unit at [ISN Innovations](https://isn.edu.au/research-2/) (Melbourne, Australia).
+My current research focuses on evaluating the effectiveness of electronic health (eHealth) interventions for reducing psychological stress and improving wellbeing using randomized controlled trial methodologies.

 Want to get in contact?
-Feel free to send me a direct message on [Twitter](https://twitter.com/GuyProchilo) or get in touch via [email](mailto:guy.prochilo@gmail.com).
+Feel free to send me a direct message on [Twitter](https://twitter.com/GuyProchilo) or get in touch via [email](mailto:gprochilo@isn.edu.au).